blaenk/site/input/notes/unreal-engine.markdown

 As with `TMap`, the `Shrink` function only removes holes at the end of the internal structure.
 The `Compact` function can be used to remove interior holes.
 The `CompactStable` function is similar but stable.

 As with `TMap`, a set can be sorted for the next iteration with the `Sort` function, which takes a sort-order function.

-# Timers

-Timers can be used to schedule actions to be performed at a specified delay, such as applying a power-up perk some time after picking it up, or applying a damage-per-second.

-Note that currently timers are not thread-safe, and will assert if accessed outside of the game thread.

-Timers are managed by a `FTimerManager`.
-Each World has a timer manager, and so does each Game Instance object (known as the global timer manager).
-The World's global timer manager can be accessed through the `AActor::GetWorldTimerManager` function, which itself calls `UWorld::GetTimerManager`.
-The Game Instance's global timer manager can be accessed through `UGameInstance::GetTimerManager`.
-If the World doesn't have its own timer manager, the Game Instance's is used instead.
-The global timer manager should be used for function calls that aren't specific to any particular World.

-Timers automatically cancel if the object which they would be called on is destroyed.

-The `SetTimer` function has various overloads for registering a timer to fire, which can be attached to any type of object or function delegate, including native function pointers and [`IFunction`](https://docs.unrealengine.com/latest/INT/API/Runtime/Core/Templates/TFunction/index.html) objects.
-A timed function can be made to repeat at regular intervals.

-Those functions create an `FTimerHandle` which can be used to pause and resume a countdown, query or change the time remaining, or even cancel the timer.
-It is safe to set timers within a timed function, or even to reuse the timer handle associated with the timed function.

-The `FTimerManager::ClearTimer` function takes a timer handle to clear.
-Calling `SetTimer` with a valid, existing timer handle clears that timer handle before overwriting it.

-Similarly, calling `SetTimer` with a rate of zero or less causes the timer handle to clear.

-All timers associated with a particular object can be cleared at once with the `FTimerManager::ClearAllTimersForObject` function.

-The `SetTimerForNextTick` function can be used to have a timer run on the next frame rather than on a time interval.
-This function does not create an `FTimerHandle`.

-The `FTimerManager::PauseTimer` function pauses the timer associated with the given timer handle.

 # TSubclassOf